 The best food is the freshest food, which is why this tour focusses on the best dishes that can be found in the Jean Talon Market and nearby Little Italy.
 Taste samples of Italian, Latino and Vietnamese dishes along the way, along with coffee and beer.
 Please note that this tour is available from Thu-Mon and, as it’s generally too cold in the winter months, this tour rarely runs from November to early March.
 From $72 per person.

-Montreal’s Chinatown is one of the most vibrant of its kind anywhere in North America, offering visitors the chance to satisfy their appetite for Chinese flavours, as well as learn about the rich history and culture of the area and its local residents and workers.
-On this 4.5-hour walking tour, a friendly and knowledgeable guide takes you to seven venues to taste a variety of culinary delights.
-You’ll also learn how to make delicacies including a Bahn Mi sandwich, sample Chinese pastries at a bakery and drink tea made from leaves grown on farms in China.
+Montreal’s Chinatown is one of the most vibrant of its kind anywhere in North America, offering visitors the chance to satisfy their appetite for Chinese flavors, as well as learn about the rich history and culture of the area and its local residents and workers.
+On this 4.5-hour walking tour, a friendly and knowledgeable guide takes you to seven venues to taste a variety of culinary delights, such as crispy pork and a bahn mi sandwich.
+Daily tour departures are available.
+From $83 per person.